Human Resources Development

 Key Points for Better Training

-In FYE 2014, we created a training scheme for talent who shoulder administrative responsibilities at Group companies from the perspective of group management.
-Specifically, in FYE 2015, we started Business Management Training for young employees to learn about accounting work efficiently in a short period of time through practice to strengthen the acquisition of basic knowledge on business management and risk management techniques.
-Additionally, we have a replete lineup of Group company employee trainings and conducts joint new employee training and mentor training, among others, so that domestic Group company employees can upgrade their skills and expand their networks within the Group.
+In FY2013, we created a training scheme for talent who shoulder administrative responsibilities at Group companies from the perspective of group management.
+Specifically, in FY2014, we started Business Management Training for young employees to learn about accounting work efficiently in a short period of time through practice to strengthen the acquisition of basic knowledge on business management and risk management techniques.
+Additionally, we have a replete lineup of Group company employee trainings and conduct joint new employee training and mentor training, among others, so that domestic Group company employees can upgrade their skills and expand their networks within the Group.

 Furthermore, we conduct trainings in the Global Development Program and the Short-Term Business School Dispatch to develop global management talents with an overseas perspective.